matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 From this summary of both research articles, we can see the dual-use nature of AI in cybersecurity.
 **Shared Theme**: XAI stresses the risk that AI can be exploited.
 That risk is laid out very clearly with Ransomware 3.0.
 **Complementarity**: XAI provides transparency.
-Security experts need to understand how these models work in order to improve their ability to detect and prevent future threats that are supported
+Security experts need to understand how these models work in order to improve their ability to detect and prevent future threats that are supported by these models.
+**Conflicting Outcomes**: A lot of XAI methods offer post-hoc explainability.
+Ransomware 3.0 is real-time orchestration.
+It can make payloads polymorphic, meaning it can create malware that adapts itself to detection techniques and interpretability.